activeledger/SDK-PHP/README.md

 # Activeledger - PHP SDK

-The Activeledger PHP SDK has been build to provide an easy way to connect your php web application to an Activeledger Network
+The Activeledger PHP SDK has been built to provide an easy way to connect your php web application to an Activeledger Network

 ### Activeledger